 What is Help to Buy (Scotland)?

-The Help to Buy (Scotland): Affordable New Build Scheme, to give it its full name, offers interest-free equity loans of up to 15% of the value of a new-build home.
+The Help to Buy (Scotland): Affordable New Build Scheme, to give it its full name, offered interest-free equity loans of up to 15% of the value of a new-build home.

-There's no set deadline but, while you're paying it off, you will be limited in what you can do with your property.
+While you're paying it off, however, you will be limited in what you can do with your property.

 There are strict rules about improving or extending homes bought using Help to Buy (Scotland), so if you wish to carry out any work you'll need to receive written permission.